-3.3.6 Pre-Hearing Proceedings for Court-Ordered Mental Health Services
+5.4.3.11 Pre-Hearing Proceedings for Court-Ordered Mental Health Services

-3.3.6a Application for Court-Ordered Mental Health Services
+5.4.3.11.a Application for Court-Ordered Mental Health Services

 - Any adult can file a sworn, written application for court-ordered mental health services, but only a county or district attorney can file an application that is not accompanied by a certificate of mental examination.
 Tex.
-Health & Safety Code § 574.001(a). - The application must be filed in the county where: - the proposed patient resides; - is found; or - is receiving mental health services by court order or an emergency detention without a warrant.
+Health & Safety Code § 574.001(a). - The application must be filed in the county where: - the proposed patient resides; - ° is found; or - ° is receiving mental health services by court order or an emergency detention without a warrant.